poulsp/docker-Alice-Linux-x86/README.md

 Read [Requirements](#Requirements), [Installing](#Installing) but be sure also to read [More](#more).

+If you want to use audio input and output in the images then See  [Experimental](#Experimental).
 ## Installing.
 Have these three files in your head from now.
 It will save you for troubles later on.
 ```